Financial Aid Satisfactory Academic Progress Standards

 **Based on a 33-hour master’s degree plan.

-Students with bachelor and master’s degree programs requiring more hours may appeal for extended periods of entitlement.
+Students in bachelor’s and master’s degree programs requiring more hours may appeal for extended periods of entitlement.

 Other Considerations Relevant to Academic Courses: